This post outlines everything that you need to know about ABC Analysis and the Pareto principle.

 80% of the results will come from just 20% of the action.

-It is based on the principle that the vast majority of an end result is determined by a small percentage of a group.
+It is based on the principle that the vast majority of a result is determined by a small percentage of a group.

 It is often stated as the 80/20 rule.

 It is used in inventory counting and quality systems.
 To concentrate attention on the small 20% number of sources that account for 80% of inventory value or quality issues.

 In other words, according to the Pareto principle, 20% of causes result in 80% of the effects.

 When we apply this to inventory management, we can say that 20% of the items contribute to 80% of the costs.

 Based on this, inventory items are classified into three categories.